American Express Platinum Card® and the Chase Sapphire Preferred® Card are two of the most popular travel credit cards.

 Annual Fee

-The Amex Platinum comes with a hefty annual fee of $695 (rates & fees), which can be offset if you take advantage of the numerous credits, airport lounge access, and elite status.
+The Amex Platinum comes with a hefty annual fee of $895 (rates & fees), which can be offset if you take advantage of the numerous credits and great airport lounge access.

-There is also an annual fee of $175 to add up to three authorized Amex Platinum users, who also receive airport lounge access, Global Entry/TSA PreCheck credit, and hotel and rental car elite status.
+There is also a $195 annual fee for each additional authorized user Platinum Card, who also receive airport lounge access, Global Entry/TSA PreCheck credit, and hotel and rental car elite status.

 The Platinum Card’s annual fee is obviously higher, but the various statement credits and complimentary lounge access can add up to thousands of dollars in value, potentially offsetting the higher annual fee.
 This card is a winner for frequent travelers who can fully maximize the card’s benefits.